 Every company claims to have the best service, but that's seldom the case.
 The reality of meat delivery is that quality varies, depending on several factors.
 To help you figure out the truth, we've tested dozens of online beef and steak providers.

-Today, in this Kansas City Steaks review, we'll see how the place compares to other popular meat delivery options when it comes to taste, quality, and customer service.
+Today, in this Kansas City Steaks review, we'll see how the place compares to other popular meat delivery options regarding taste, quality, and customer service.

 What Is The Kansas City Steak Company?

-The Kansas City Steak Company is a top nationwide distributor of various meats, USDA steaks, and other food products.
+The Kansas City Steak Company is a top nationwide distributor of various types of meat, USDA steaks, and other food products.
 Established in 1932, they used to be called the S&S Meat Company.
-Kansas City Steak succeeded in part due to the booming livestock exchange and family stock yards in the area during those years.
+Kansas City Steak succeeded in part due to the booming livestock exchange and family stockyards in the area during those years.

 The company also has additional meal boxes for any season or many different occasions that you can send through a gift card.
-We've ordered some products from the company for two different times and never had any problems with USDA Prime steaks or something else out of stock.
+We've ordered some products from the company twice and never had any problems with USDA Prime steaks or something else out of stock.

-You can find greater steaks variety and flavor with the KC Steak company than what you would buy at your local grocery store.
-From prime rib roast to special filet mignon to numerous steak cuts such as rib eyes and beef Wellington, they offer many different options.
-Perfect for Christmas dinner and a good all-year-round feasting.
+You can find greater steaks variety and flavor with the Kansas City Steaks than what you would buy at your local grocery store.
+From prime rib roast to numerous steak cuts such as rib eyes, they offer many different options—perfect for Christmas dinner and good all-year-round feasting.

 - Diverse meat and steak offerings

 - Serves USDA Prime and Choice beef

 - Ships steak to all 50 United States